j4y/developerportal/pages/overview/getting_started.md

 Please refer to the technical documentation of each of the platforms for their requirements.
 To get started, <a href="http://www.affectiva.com/solutions/apis-sdks/" target=_blank>sign up to download</a> the SDK.

-Visit our GitHub page for example projects that utilize the SDK: <a href=https://github.com/Affectiva target=_blank>https://github.com/Affectiva</a>
+Visit our <a href=https://github.com/Affectiva target=_blank>GitHub page</a> for example projects that utilize the SDK.